Talking to your family about your will

 4. Stress that it’s ‘for now’

-Many things may happen between your conversation and the end of your life.
-New babies may arrive or you may lose someone in your family.
+Many things might happen between your conversation and the end of your life.
+New babies might arrive or you might lose someone in your family.
 You can (and should) change your will when these things happen.
 Reassure your family that you’re prepared to review and reassess as things change.

 5. Remember to be as tactful as you can

 Many family relationships can be a bit rocky, and discussing wills and inheritances can bring this out into the open.
 Make it clear that this isn’t about criticising people – it’s about what you want to happen to your assets when you’re gone, and you want to be constructive about that.

 Of course, some of your decisions might be based on who you like and don’t like – but saying so won’t do you any favours.

 Instead, try explaining that the money would do more good elsewhere.
 Again, this will be much easier if you are clear on your goals.

 You can review your plan after you’ve had the conversation – it might have just reinforced what you want to do or it might have given you some good ideas about changes you want to make.